Muqtadir27/Airline-Qlik-Business-analytics-Project/README.md

 # Project Overview

-In this project we will identify the influx of people/passengers, their names, nationality, the country they are heading to, flight schedules in a month, pilot details, age of passengers traveling, and number of flights that are being (delayed, cancelled, on time). this data will help us understand the demand/trend of the people, Their needs, and their requirements.
+In this project, we will identify the influx of people/passengers, their names, nationality, the country they are heading to, flight schedules in a month, pilot details, age of passengers traveling, and a number of flights that are being (delayed, cancelled, on time). this data will help us understand the demand/trend of the people, Their needs, and their requirements.
 The airline industry is ever-evolving and highly competitive.
 This project focuses on harnessing large amounts of data to derive insights.
 That helps in making strategic decisions.

 # Objectives